-Adobe bricks are created from a mixture of sand, silt, and clay.
-This soil form is mixed with water and exposed to the sun for drying.
+Adobe bricks are created from a mixture of sand, silt, and clay, a form of soil, which is then mixed with water and exposed to the sun for drying.

-An adobe wall plastered with naturally the same adobe mixture plaster necessitates routine upkeep, especially if it’s constantly exposed to the outdoors.
+An adobe wall (made of adobe bricks), plastered with naturally the same adobe mixture plaster, necessitates routine upkeep and repair – especially if it’s constantly exposed to the outdoors.

 And the good thing is if you decide to plaster or paint over the repaired area, you won’t actually see the bricks, so aesthetics aren’t really important here.

-So, how do you exactly repair and preserve the adobe walls in your adobe home?
-Let’s take a look at the steps in this helpful guide…
+So, how do you exactly repair and preserve the adobe brick walls in your adobe home?
+Let’s take a closer look at the steps in this helpful guide…

 Repairing the Plaster